tomasgalvanhuerta/TutorialTCAReducer/README.md

 # Tutorial Reducer

+## Defenition:

+### - Main Reducer

-Main Reducer: Reducer mean to portray to top layer of the feature.
+#### Reducer means to portray to top layer of the feature.
 Not to be confused with the top Root Reducer that is top layer of the app.
 If a workout app that uses TCA has a camera feature to take photos, the top layer Reducer for the camera feature would be considered Main Reducer.

 ## What is it trying to solve?

 When building Modular apps, it becomes easier to add more features.
-As the features keep piling up, one starts to think of to teach the user of such features.
+As the features keep piling up, one starts to think to teach the user of such features.
 TutorialReducer guides the user when an expected action is triggered.
-A UIKit-Popover will appear above or below with a tip in `AttributeString`.
+A UIKit-Popover(default) will appear above or below with a tip in `AttributeString`.
 Insperation was taken from TipKit.

 ## How does it work?

-Quick refresher,  Reducers are meant to transmorm state and action by extracting a child state.
+Quick refresher,  Reducers are meant to transmorm state and action.
 User triggered actions will run on the respected Reducer and all previous reducers.
 Every action the Main Reducer obtains, children and gran-children of the Action, is eventaully the Main Reducer's Action.
 Example: Figure 1

 ```swift